ramrao0102/cs5293sp22-project2/README.md

 7) From there we create dictionary object to present the best cuisine and the 5 closest cuisines and transfer the contents <br>
 of the dictionary to a json object to print to the console.
 The scores for the best cuisine is the cosine similarity score of that cuisine <br>
 relative to the ingredients passed in from the console.
 The scores of the next 5 cuisines are also cosine similarity scores of those cuisines <br>
-relative to the ingredients passed in from the console.
+relative to the ingredients passed in from the console. <br>

+Example json output is provided below. <br>

 {<br>
     "cuisine": "spanish", <br>